gastrosurgeryailabs/db-insight-explorer/README.md

 ### AnythingLLM
 Custom LLM provider option that works with your own AnythingLLM API endpoint.
 This allows you to use any LLM that's compatible with the OpenAI API format.

+## File Analysis with Gemini AI

+The application provides advanced file analysis capabilities powered by Google's Gemini AI:

+### PDF Analysis
+- Upload PDF documents to extract IDs, reference numbers, and key information
+- Extracted data is automatically used as context for database queries
+- Specialized prompts for different document types (invoices, ID cards, etc.)

+### Image Analysis
+- Upload images to extract IDs, product codes, and other identifiers
+- Perfect for game screenshots, product images, or ID cards
+- Extracted information becomes context for your database queries

+### Integration with Database Queries
+- Upload a file containing IDs or reference numbers
+- Ask questions about the extracted information
+- The application combines the extracted data with your question
+- Results show the relevant database information for the extracted IDs

+### Configuration
+- Set your Gemini API key in the sidebar
+- Choose from specialized prompts for different document types
+- Customize analysis prompts for specific use cases

 ## Examples of Questions You Can Ask

 - "How many users are registered in the system?"